liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. are there alternatives to something
 1. the key to understanding something
 1. hold something away from something
-1. I'm expecting my wife
+1. I'm expecting my wife; 我在等我妻子
 1. tease somebody
 1. mute somebody
 1. tie somebody down